 Foreign nationals who fear returning to their home country can request asylum and/or withholding of removal.
 This requires convincing the immigration judge that you have been persecuted, reasonably fear future persecution, or (in the case of withholding of removal) will more likely than not be persecuted by the government of your home country under one of five protected grounds.

-There are different stages in the removal process in which voluntary departure can be requested.
+There are different stages of the removal process during which voluntary departure can be requested.
 The stage in which it is requested affects the requirements as well as how much time you will be allotted to wind up your personal affairs.
-For example, if you request voluntary departure at the first court hearing, it is much easier to qualify and you will be allotted more time to depart than if you request it after the court hearing has taken place.
+For example, if you request voluntary departure at the first immigration court hearing (the "master calendar"), it is much easier to qualify for, and you will be allotted more time to depart than if you request it after your full individual court hearing has taken place.

-If despite your efforts, you are ordered removed from the U.S., providing you did not request voluntary departure, you have the right to appeal to the Board of Immigration Appeals within 30 days of the decision of the immigration judge.
+If despite your best efforts, you are ordered removed from the U.S., and you did not request voluntary departure, you have the right to appeal to the Board of Immigration Appeals within 30 days of the immigration judge's decision.
 You may remain in the U.S. while the appeal is pending.